katelyncarlsen/mTBIMLPCohort2/README.md

 <img width="300" height="318" alt="image" src="https://github.com/user-attachments/assets/9618e4d7-c8bc-443d-999f-d1f737251936" />
 Notes: Upper left corner: true positive; upper right corner: false positive; lower left corner: false negative; lower right corner: true negative.
 # Final Notes
-Future developments and expansions of this MLP should seek to increase accuracy whilst maintaining precision and recall.
-Type II errors should be minimized, which can be done through the optimization of precision (however, recall should also be balanced in order to reduce the risk of Type I errors).
+Future developments and expansions of this MLP should seek to increase accuracy and AUC-ROC values.
 Additionally, future steps should be taken to confirm external validity of the model.
-The workflow in Cohort 2 was not identical, so future research could seek to replicate the workflow seen here more accurately in Cohort 2's model.
+The workflow in Cohort 2 was not identical to that of Cohort 1 (the imbalanced dataset here called for the use of SMOTE), so future research should seek to replicate the workflow seen here more accurately in Cohort 1's model.
+A more effective option to achieving this would be simply to search for higher-quality datasets which have similar features (biomarkers).

 Link to Datasets:
 https://datadryad.org/dataset/doi:10.5061/dryad.559907q